 South Boundary Trail Shuttles

 I highly recommend booking a shuttle for the South Boundary Trail.
 You could shuttle yourself, but the road up to Osha Mountain is quite rough and personally, I wouldn’t take anything but a high-clearance 4×4 truck or Jeep up there.

 Shuttle Taos is the only shuttle company for the South Boundary Trail.
 Be prepared for any early morning, though.
 We met the van at the El Nogal Trailhead at 8 am and then it was an hour+ ride up to the Osha Mountain starting trailhead.

 The last few miles of the drive are quite rough and bouncy.

 For those that don’t want to do the full 21-mile South Boundary Trail, you can start at Garcia Park and just do the last 12 miles.
 Garcia Park skips some climbing but it also skips Heaven On Earth, which is fast and super fun.
 Shuttle Taos has a Garcia Park start option.

 Best time to ride the South Boundary Trail

 The South Boundary Trail is typically rideable from June through October, but it can stay snow-covered later into the spring and get early snow in the fall.
 Call Shuttle Taos for the most up-to-date trail information.

-Fall is a great time to ride the trail if you want to experience the colorful aspen leaves.
+Fall is a great time to ride the trail if you want to experience the beautiful colorful aspen leaves!

-Have you ridden the South Boundary Trail in Taos, New Mexico?
+Have you ridden the South Boundary Trail?
 What did you think?
-Let us know in the comments below!
+Let me know in the comments below!